• Skip to primary navigation

 Want a great twist on a traditional dish?
 How about serving up a seared scallop salad?
 Fresh juicy summer tomatoes, fragrant basil, and creamy mozzarella make up the base of the salad that's topped with tender, well-seared scallops.

 Yes, it is just as good as it sounds.
-Plus, it is so simple to make and so healthy!
+Plus, it is so simple to make!
 It is perfect for a light summer meal.

 Caprese salad with scallops sprinkled with salt and pepper.